1. How long will it take for my application to be processed?

 Once you have submitted a completed application package with payment, the Registrar can provide a letter to your employer stating that you have applied to BCIA.
 BCIA staff cannot provide you with a guarantee that you will be accepted based upon an application package being received.
-Your application must be reviewed by both the Registrar and the Credentials Committee before any official decisions are provided, which can take 6-8 weeks or sooner depending on the current work load of the committee and the complexity of the application.
+Your application must be reviewed by the Credentials Committee before any official decisions are provided, which can take 6-8 weeks or sooner depending on the current work load of the committee and the complexity of the application.